Why Family Patterns Repeat Across Generations

 • emotional supports for parents

-A child who experienced emotional distance, separation, loss, illness, adoption, hospitalization, or other disruptions in connection may continue seeking what was missing throughout adult life.
+A child who experiences emotional distance, separation, loss, illness, hospitalization, adoption, or prolonged absence may continue seeking aspects of what was missing throughout adult life.

 • fear of abandonment